albhasan/luaRserve/README.md

   <h3>Notes:</h3>
   <ul>
-    <li>This module maps R's datyatypes to Lua's tables.
-The client must handle further data transformation to other Lua structures (e.g matrixes or vectors).</li>
     <li>This module has been tested on <code>Ubuntu-Linux 16.4</code> using <code>Lua 5.1.5</code>, <code>LuaSocket 3.0-rc1</code>, and <code>vstruct 2.0.0</code>.</li>
   </ul>
 </ol>